NycuR0/Apollo/README.md

  - New better and epic world with epic chunks loaded
  - Bugs fixed
- - More TNT performance ( support 500 TNT without lag with official configuration )
+ - More TNT performance ( support 500 TNT without lag with official configurations : apollo.yml, pocketmine.yml )
  - Redstone performance,all epic mecanism redstone work
  - New biomes and better mobs
  - Boats